EMcNugget/ADS-B-Military-Analytics/README.md

 **Current tasks**

-Working on deployment and fixing bugs: Deployed!
+Working on deployment and fixing bugs

 More features